microsoft/FluidFramework/BREAKING.md

  - addLocalReference to createLocalReferencePosition
  - localRefToPos to localReferencePositionToPosition
  - removeLocalReference to removeLocalReferencePosition

+### IntervalCollection event semantics changed

+The events emitted by IntervalCollection have changed to have more consistent semantics:

+- propertyChanged events receive the same "isLocal" and op information that other events received
+- changeInterval events will no longer take place for changes that impact an interval's properties only
+- For local changes, changeInterval events will only be emitted on initial application of the change (as opposed to the previous behavior, which fired an event on the local application of a change as well as on server ack of that change))
+- changeInterval events now receive information about the interval's previous position.
+- addInterval and deleteInterval event handler now properly reflects that the `op` argument can be undefined.
+This was true before, but not reflected in the type system.

+More details can be found on `IIntervalCollectionEvent`'s doc comment.

 ### Remove TelemetryDataTag.PackageData
 `TelemetryDataTag.PackageData` has been removed.
 Migrate all usage to `TelemetryDataTag.CodeArtifact` instead.